loboris/ESP32_SPI_MASTER_NODMA_EXAMPLE/README.md

 * Text and graphics are drawn on screen to demonstrate some drawing functions and text/fonts functionality
 * Full color mode and grayscale mode are alternated on every pass
 * On first 4 passes timings are printed for different operating modes

-If Touch screen is available, reading the touch coordinates (non calibrated) is also demonstrated.
-Keep the display touched until the info is printed.
+* If Touch screen is available, reading the touch coordinates (non calibrated) is also demonstrated.
+Keep the display touched until the info is printed
-This is active only during the first phase (Display test).
+  * Raw coordinates are returned during the first phase (test).
+  * Calibrated coordinates are returned while Text demo is displayed.

 ---